 The matches are usually played with four teams from each Club, however if a club has a shortage of either sex they may elect at the beginning of the season to field only three triples for the whole season.

 Another benefit of the Mixed Triple League - MXTL - is that it enables husbands and wives to play bowls together, which is not generally the case in competitive games.

-The league is made up of teams from S.Wiltshire plus a couple in Dorset and another in Hampshire; there are ten member clubs and the games are played outdoors between April and August.
+The league is made up of teams from S.Wiltshire plus a couple in Dorset and another in Hampshire; there are eight member clubs and the games are played outdoors between April and August.